Karachay-Cherkessia: Ethnic groups

+^{1} The results of the 1926 census refer to the present territory, which is a combination of the Cherkess ND, the Karachay AO and adjacent areas.
+The latter areas were mainly inhabited by Russians and Ukrainians. ^{2} 13,496 Kabardins and 2,690 other Cherkess. ^{3} 6,597 people were registered from administrative databases, and could not declare an ethnicity.
+It is estimated that the proportion of ethnicities in this group is the same as that of the declared group.

 Religion

 According to a 2012 survey which interviewed 56,900 people, 64% of the population of Karachay-Cherkessia adheres to Islam, 13% to the Russian Orthodox Church, 2% to the Karachay and Circassian native faith, 2% are unaffiliated Christians, unchurched Orthodox Christian believers or members of non-Russian Orthodox churches.
 In addition, 10% of the population declares to be "spiritual but not religious", 3% are atheist, and 6% are other/undeclared.